AI in payment processing: current trends & future state

 Source:

-While there may be great interest and possibilities in the pursuit of AI and its integration in the payments space, AI-powered tools also bear a level of risk.
-And as new AI technology emerges, unknowns about certain tools — and how best to adopt them — remain.
+As AI continues to transform the payments space, unknowns about certain tools — and how best to adopt them — will remain.
 Be mindful of these possible risks and hurdles as you consider AI solutions.

 Evolving standards

-While Canada's proposed Artificial Intelligence and Data Act (AIDA) includes some governance and standards on how businesses in the country will be held responsible for AI activities, the act is still in development.
-Currently, the Canadian government doesn’t have specific AI regulations for its departments at the federal, provincial, or municipal levels.
+Canada's Artificial Intelligence and Data Act (AIDA) includes some governance on responsible AI use for businesses, but the act is still evolving.
+Currently, the Canadian government doesn’t have specific AI regulations for its departments at the provincial or municipal levels.

 This lack of oversight and standards across the board can lead to confusion and slow acceptance — not to mention setbacks in the advancement and adoption of AI technology.

-With more than 1.2 million Canadian small businesses — of varying size, growth stage, and industry — it’s understandable that not all merchants know how to use AI tools.
-It will take time to get up to speed with the latest AI technology, adopt new software, or train staff.
+With more than 1 million Canadian small businesses — of varying size, growth stage, and industry — it’s understandable that not all merchants know how to use every AI tool.
+It takes time to get up to speed with the latest AI technology, adopt new software, and train staff.

 Handling sensitive data